Philadelphia Phillies 2024 International Review

 Sleeper Watch

 The Phillies added a pair of power arms who were previously eligible to sign.
-One of them is Yael Arias, a 19-year-old Dominican righthander who got $10,000.
-He has been up to 97 mph and still has a lot of room to fill out his 6-foot-5, 175-pound frame, so he could end up throwing even harder.
+One of them is Eligio Arias, a 21-year-old, 6-foot-7 Dominican righthander who has been up to 97 mph and still has room to fill out, so he could end up throwing even harder.
 Arias is still learning to synchronize his delivery more consistently, but it’s a power fastball that he pairs with a hard slider into the mid-80s.
+[Note: This report previously referred to Eligio Arias as Yael Arias, a different pitcher the Phillies signed this year.]

 The Phillies also gave $10,000 to righthander Darling Reyes.
 He’s a 20-year-old from the Dominican Republic who is 6-foot-1, 175 pounds and has also touched 97 mph.
 He shows feel for a slider but is still learning to throw more strikes, possibly landing as a power reliever.